leric2/GROMORA-harmo/documentation/quality_control_calibration.md

     2. We check that the amount of rain was not too hight during this integration cycle.
 UNIT ??

+## How to add flags or variables ?

 #### Additional warnings as attributes of the level1a-b file
 1. labview log warning: check if an entry is present in the labview log file for the day
 2. raw_file_comment: if a comment is found in the raw file